dvsu/git-cheat-sheet/README.md

    **_Example_**

-   Let say we want to create a new repository with name `web_project`.
+   Let say you want to create a new repository with name `web_project`.

    1. Create a folder `web_project`
    2. Change directory to `web_project`